becomingahacker/bah-foundations-lab/README.md

 If this still doesn't fix it, delete all the pods and start over:

+> [!WARNING]
+> This is a destructive operation and the whole class will have to restart
+> their labs and will lose any changes they've made.

+> [!CAUTION]
+> If you destroy the entire lab deployment, e.g. `terraform destroy &&
+> terraform apply`, all the student passwords will be changed unless you
+> explicitly set them with the `cml_credentials.json` file in the workspace
+> root.

 ```
 terraform destroy -target 'module.pod'
 ```
 ```
 terraform apply
 ```

-This is, of course, a destructive operation and the whole class will have to restart their labs.

-**Note**: If you destroy the entire deployment, all the passwords will change upon apply!

 ### Lab is not in DEFINED_ON_CORE state